Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 ```

 !!!
 Note
     Note the difference from the previous section on saving model parameters.
-Saving model parameters in the previous section will report an error because Graph initialization processes model members.
+It will report an error because Graph initialization processes model members.
 There is no problem in calling the `save` interface in this section.
 The `save` interface directly supports saving Graph object, saving both model parameters and model structures.

     ```python
     flow.save(graph_mobile_net_v2.model.state_dict(), "./graph_model")  # it will report an error